First-Year Student FAQs for Orientation

 Can I request my roommate at Orientation?

-If a student would like to share a room with another student attending the same orientation, they should check-in to Carmichael at the same time.
+If a student would like to share a room with another student attending the same orientation, they should check-in at the same time but please know this is not guaranteed and may not be possible for a variety of reasons.

 My guest (or student) requires accessibility resources/services.
 How can I request those?

 If a student or guest require accessibility services such as a sign language interpreter, dietary needs, wheel chair, housing accommodations, or additional resources please be sure to indicate the needs in the appropriate fields during the Orientation reservation application.
-Any accommodation requests for New Student Orientation need to be received at least 10 business days prior to the session.
+Any accommodation requests for New Student Orientation need to be included on Orientation Registration submissions.
+Any additional requests after this must be communicated at least 15 business days prior to the session and cannot be guaranteed.
 Students wishing to identify with Accessibility Resources & Services (ARS) may also do so at ars.unc.edu.

 Orientation Activities